 No. The University of Pennsylvania is a private Ivy League institution with no connection to Pennsylvania State University.

 Tuition and fees for the 2022-23 academic year are $63,452, room and board fees total $17,888.
 Visit the Student Registration & Financial Services website for more information on paying for a Penn education.

 Penn’s Undergraduate Admissions website provides complete information on the admissions process and how to prepare to apply to Penn.

 Graduate and professional program admissions are handled individually by each of Penn’s 12 graduate and professional schools.
 Visit the site of the school you wish to attend for information.

-Penn received 56,332 applications for admission to the Class of 2025.
-Of those applicants, 3,304 or 6 percent, were offered admission.
-Ninety-three percent of the students admitted for Fall 2021 came from the top 10 percent of their high school graduating class.
+Penn received 54,588 applications for admission to the Class of 2026.
+Of those applicants, 3,549 or 6 percent, were offered admission.
+Ninety-four percent of the students admitted for Fall 2022 came from the top 10 percent of their high school graduating class.
 The middle 50% of scores, as well as the median scores, on each of the two SAT components, are as follows: